 Also, we did not find a congressional or presidential proclamation making this day a true national day.

-Definition of “National” Days – And why it is important to distinguish true national days.
+Definition of “National” Days – Learn why it is important to distinguish true national days.

-People who like this holiday will also like:
+People who like National Hot Chocolate Day will also like:

 Chocolate Trivia – Enjoy it on any type of chocolate holiday.
 There are several.

 Holiday Insights, where every day in January is a holiday, a bizarre or wacky day, an observance, or a special event.
-Join us in the daily calendar fun each and every day of the year.
+Please join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
+Furthermore, in addition to National Hot Chocolate Day, a January 31 holiday, there are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
 People and organizations are creating new holidays regularly.
 January holidays are no exception.
 Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.